sindresorhus/mapcode-regex/readme.md

 ## Tip

 You can use [clone-regexp](https://github.com/sindresorhus/clone-regexp) to change the flags.
-In this case maybe remove the global flag.
+In this case, maybe remove the global flag.

 ## Related